Health Systems Executive Leadership

-The demand for change in how health care is defined and delivered has never been more pressing.
-The DNP Program with an area of concentration on Health Systems Executive Leadership (Nurse Specialty Role Major) prepares nurses to function in executive leadership and management roles that focus on creating or redesigning systems to meet the demands of the emerging healthcare market.
-Graduates of this program will lead the transformation of healthcare as chief executive officers, chief nursing officers, and executive directors of quality, clinical informatics, population health, and clinical practice in hospitals, ambulatory clinics, and non-profit and governmental organizations.
+The DNP Program concentrated on Health Systems Executive Leadership prepares nurses to function in executive leadership and management roles that focus on creating or redesigning systems to meet the demands of the emerging healthcare market.

-Customize your program: Take advantage of other academic programs at Pitt to tailor your learning to meet your future goal.
+Take advantage of other academic programs at Pitt to tailor your learning to meet your future goal.
 Students may pursue course work, a certification, or a joint degree through the Katz School of Business, School of Education, School of Law, Graduate School of Public Health, or Graduate School of Public and International Affairs.
-Students are encouraged to discuss their professional experience and individual career goals with their faculty advisor.